mostafizurrahman/metal-camera-metal-video-metal-image/README.md

 5. If you would like to read more from the following link then it will be easier to understand the basic of Metal GPU pipeline: https://developer.apple.com/documentation/metal/setting_up_a_command_structure
 ![Meta Video](https://github.com/mostafizurrahman/metal-camera-metal-video-metal-image/blob/master/IMG_40DE310CE676-1.jpeg)

-## Special thanks to this repository and its owner:: https://github.com/navoshta/MetalRenderCamera
+## Basic is grabbed from here :: https://github.com/navoshta/MetalRenderCamera

 I grabbed camera session, metal texture cache creation and other setup related code from here.
 I perform subclassing for `MTLCommandEncoder` class.
 I subclassed `AVAssetWriter` to generate video from `MTLTexture`.
 Here are some important notes about the metal rendering process